Is the Go City Amsterdam Pass worth it? 2025

 Booking Time slots / Make Reservations

 Most attractions can be reserved close to the travel date, but some sell out quickly.
 I wanted to go on the Anne Frank walking tour, but they’re already sold out two weeks before my anticipated tour date.
+So start this process early!

 Tips For How To Get The Most Out Of Your Card

-Start by clustering your visits.
+- Cluster your visits.
 For example, many attractions are located in areas like Museumplein or Central Station.

-Check the operating hours.
+- Check operating hours.
 Do those things that close the earliest first.
 The A’dam Lookout Tower, the Canal Cruise, This is Holland, and House of Bols can often be done in the evening.
 This way, you can get more out of your pass.

 Go City Pass Amsterdam Reviews